Algebraic File Synchronization: Adequacy and Completeness: Reconciliation

 We can repeat this step for $s_2$, the next command in $S$, and from $(T_0 \cc s_1\cc t)\FS\neq\fsbroken$ and $(T_0 \cc s_1\cc s_2)\FS\neq\fsbroken$ arrive at $(T_0 \cc s_1\cc s_2\cc t)\FS\neq\fsbroken$.
 This can be repeated until $S$ is exhausted and we get $(T_0 \cc S\cc t)\FS\neq\fsbroken$, which is a contradiction. \end{proof}

 We also prove the following:

-\begin{mylem} If $A$ and $B$ are minimal sequences, $\works{A,B}$, and there are commands on node $n$ in both $A$ ($\cxynv\in A$) and $B$ ($\czwnv\in B$), then the input types of these commands must match ($X=Z$). \end{mylem} \begin{proof} This result is similar to Lemma\nobreakspace \ref {equiv_simple_same_commands} and is easily shown using an indirect proof: if $X\neq Z$, then there is no filesystem that either $\cxynv$ or $\czwnv$ would not break, and consequently $A$ and $B$ cannot work on the same filesystem. \end{proof}
+\begin{mylem}\mlabel{worksinputmatch} If $S$ and $T$ are minimal sequences, $\worksmnilb{S,T}$, and there are commands $\cxynv\in S$ and $\czwnv\in T$ on the same node $n$, then the input types of these commands must match, i.e. $[x]=[z]$. \end{mylem} \begin{proof} This result is similar to Lemma\nobreakspace \ref {equiv_simple_same_commands}.
+If, by contradiction, $[x]\neq [z]$, then there would be no filesystem that either $\cxynv$ or $\czwnv$ would not break, and consequently $S$ and $T$ could not work on the same filesystem. \end{proof}

-We continue by defining inverse commands and sequences which allow us to move parts of sequences between the condition and consequence parts of $\workssign$.